krbuettner/covid19_search_engine_prototype/index_engine/README.md

 ## Running the Search Engine

+Some files are needed for operation.
+Data is parsed from https://www.kaggle.com/datasets/allen-institute-for-ai/CORD-19-research-challenge.

 To run example query for "covid19" on index run python covid_index.py Assuming that all_docs.txt and all_docs_orig.txt are in right path (data), this should create index